-As indicated in the previous MSDF, there is an opportunity to extend the village east of the R301.
+As indicated in the previous MSBiageressan opportunity to extend the village east of the R301.
 Ideally, this opportunity should not be explored unless in parallel with significant local employment generating land uses.

 WEMMERSHOEK - LA MOTTE CONCEPT

 Figure 34.
 Wemmershoek - La Motte Concept